 If you are a foreign master's student you can apply directly to the Cité internationale universitaire de Paris (CiuP) through their website.
+In this case, you must not specify a partner code in the application form.

 Studapart

 The Studapart online platform is a partner of Paris 1 Panthéon-Sorbonne and allows students to view advertisements for various types of accommodation (private accommodation, university halls, estate agent offers).